Physlex/Physlex/README.md

 - [Job-Tracker](https://github.com/401-hackathon-2024/job-tracker) a google chrome application that would generate a resume based on some profile data which then auto-fills fields on job application websites.
 - [Function-Approximation](https://github.com/Physlex/InterpolationAndApproximation) an adapted lab from a course in university which I think is kind of neat.
 Approximates functions using polynomial regression techniques.
 At some point I accidentally re-invented the FFT algorithm since I though the trigonometric interpolation technique was related to the FFT.
 I was incorrect, but it was still cool.
 - [Project-Nihility](https://github.com/Physlex/ProjectNihility) The first attempt at Nihility.
 We have since decided to migrate to the Godot engine due to concerns of UE5's lacking documentation for modifying the engine.
+- [natHACK 2024](https://github.com/Physlex/natHACK2024) An overly ambitious project for a two day hackathon, haha.
+It's an eeg -> image -> video transformer.
+We used two concatenated AI models to re-generate the video a user watched by reconstructing it using their brain data.
 ## Contact Me

 You can reach out to me via LinkedIn or email: